nvisycom/studio/README.md

 ## Overview

-Modern monorepo for Nvisy's web properties, built with Astro and Vue.
-This workspace manages shared configurations and landing pages with optimized build processes and type-safe development workflows.
+Modern monorepo for Nvisy's web properties, built with Astro, Nuxt, and Vue.
+This workspace manages shared configurations, a statically-rendered landing page (nvisy.com), and a single-page web application (app.nvisy.com) with optimized build processes and type-safe development workflows.

 ## Prerequisites